dachcom-digital/pimcore-toolbox/UPGRADE.md

 *Parallax Container*
-Because the parallax container has been changed from ground up, you need to check your previous installation before upgrading.
+Because the parallax container has been changed from ground up, you need to check your previous installation before upgrading ([#15](https://github.com/dachcom-digital/pimcore-toolbox/issues/15)).
 - remove the `parallaxContainer` array element from `var/config/toolbox_configuration.php`, a new configuration element will be shipped via the default configuration.

 #### Update from Version 1.5.0 to Version 1.5.1 and Version 1.6.0 to Version 1.6.1